Unbuilt Rosemont personal rapid transit system: RTA's announcement of plans for a prototype PRT system

-In April 1990, Illinois' Regional Transportation Authority (RTA), a transit agency serving much of the Chicago metropolitan area, announced plans to construct a protoype personal rapid transit system in the Chicago suburbs.
+In April 1990, Illinois' Regional Transportation Authority (RTA), a transit agency serving much of the Chicago metropolitan area, announced plans to construct a prototype personal rapid transit system in the Chicago suburbs.
 The system would have seen small computerized vehicles run on elevated guideways, traveling at headways of mere seconds and speeds of up to 30 mph.
 The vehicles would carry passengers directly to their destination, bypassing intervening stations.
 The RTA leadership hoped that the technology could provide a solution to suburban traffic congestion.

 The RTA was to fund the majority of the demonstration system's construction cost.
 The RTA president stated that they did not plan to seek federal funding, in order to avoid related bureaucracy.
 Criticisms of the planned project included questions as to whether it would be a wise use of millions of RTA dollars at a time when the agency was in financial trouble and needed a minimum of $5 billion in investments to address the needs of its existing rail and bus network.

 Preliminary estimates provided to the RTA indicated that a PRT system could be constructed at a per mile cost approximately a quarter of the per mile cost of a traditional rail system.

 The project marked the first serious activity related to PRT construction since Morgantown Personal Rapid Transit.
 The system would have been the first-of-its-kind, distinct from the existing Morgantown Personal Rapid Transit due to the fact that Morgantown's system utilized significantly larger vehicles.
 The larger vehicle size of the Morgantown Personal Rapid Transit has led some to consider a "group rapid transit" (GRT) system, instead of a true personal rapid transit system.